List of Israeli Nobel laureates

 Since 1948, fourteen Israelis have been awarded the Nobel Prize, the most honorable award in various fields including chemistry, economics, literature and peace.
 Israel has more Nobel Prizes per capita than Germany, the United States and France.
-It has more laureates, in real numbers, than India, China and Spain.
+It has more laureates, in total, than India, China and Spain.
 Israel is 11th in Nobel prize per capita, just after the United Kingdom at 10th.
 If only scientific laureates are taken into account, Israel is 13th in Nobel prize per capita, just after Germany, 11th, and the United States, 12th.

 Laureates

 The following is a complete list of Israeli Nobel laureates.